chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 atom       => SYMBOL | NUMBER | TRUE | FALSE | STRING | ()
 ```

-To explain what the table means:
+In longhand:

-- A _program_ consists of zero or more *expression*s
+- A _program_ consists of zero or more _expression_-s
 - An _expression_ is an _if_ expression, a _call_ expression, or an _atom_
-- An _if_ expression is an opening bracket, followed by an "if", the test _expression_, the _then_ expression, an optional _else_ expression, and a closing bracket
+- An _if_ expression is an opening bracket, followed by an "if", the test _expression_, the _consequent_ expression, an optional _alternative_ expression, and a closing bracket
-- A _call_ expression if an opening bracket, followed by the _expression_ to be called, zero or more argument *expression*s, and a closing bracket
+- A _call_ expression is an opening bracket, followed by the _expression_ to be called, zero or more argument _expression_-s, and a closing bracket
 - An _atom_ is a symbol, number, boolean, string, or the empty list

-These five rules describe how translate the list of tokens from the scanner into an AST like we saw in the introductory section.
-By applying the rules to the source program, we also find syntax errors—places where the expressions and atoms in the program do not match the rules.
-And then, we can report those errors as syntax errors to the user.
+These five rules define how to translate a list of tokens into an AST.
+A program that does not satisfy the rules of the grammar has an malformed syntax and is invalid.

-The type of parser we'll use in this interpreter implementation is known as a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser).
-"Descent" implies that we'll start parsing from the top of the formal grammar, `program`, and apply the rules till the terminal nodes in the grammar, like the atoms.
-"Recursive" implies that some of the rules are applied recursively; for example, the "then" of an `if` expression may be another `if` expression.
+The parser we're about to implement is known as a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser).
+"Descent" implies that we start from the top of the formal grammar ("program") and apply the rules until the terminal nodes (the "atoms").
+"Recursive" indicates that the rules are applied recursively; the consequent of an `if` expression is also an expression, for example.

-Before we write up the parser, let's add a few classes to represent the AST nodes.
+To represent the nodes of the AST, we'll define a few classes:

 <!-- prettier-ignore -->
 ```js